andycroll/andycroll.com/_posts/2013/2013-09-03-furiously-paddling-underneath.markdown

 ---
 title: 'Furiously Paddling Underneath'
 layout: post
-category:
+category: other
-  - startups
-  - singapore
 redirect_from:
   - /2013/09/03/furiously-paddling-underneath/
+  - /startups/singapore/furiously-paddling-underneath/
+image: '2013/furiously-paddling-underneath'
+imagealt: 'Viki logo'
 ---

 In the wake of its [successful acquisition by Rakuten](http://sgentrepreneurs.com/2013/09/02/rakuten-acquires-streaming-video-site-viki-for-reported-usd-200m/), I went back and skimmed the coverage of Viki in the local blogs and even its coverage in the wider tech sphere.